ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ```

 The content of the commits or their message do not really matter at this point.
-The one thing that matters is that I’m happy with the final state of the code.
+The one thing that matters is that I'm happy with the final state of the code.
-We’ll clean up the commits later to make sure they are readable.
+We'll clean up the commits later to make sure they are readable.
 Now I can go and report the status [on GitHub](https://github.com/FreeRDP/FreeRDP/issues/4984#issuecomment-437681547)
 to keep interested people updated on the progress.